-Section 406 of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and Section 4975 of the Internal Revenue Code prohibit a pension, profit-sharing or other employee benefit plan subject to Title I of ERISA, as well as an individual retirement account, any other plan subject to Section 4975 of the Internal Revenue Code and entities deemed to hold assets of the foregoing (each a "Benefit Plan"), from engaging in particular transactions with persons that are "parties in interest" under ERISA or "disqualified persons" under the Internal Revenue Code with respect to such Benefit Plan.
+Section 406 of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and Section 4975 of the Internal Revenue Code prohibit a pension, profit-sharing or other employee benefit plan subject to Title I of ERISA, as well as an individual retirement account, any other plan subject to Section 4975 of the Internal Revenue Code and entities or accounts deemed to hold assets of the foregoing (each a "Benefit Plan"), from engaging in particular transactions with persons that are "parties in interest" under ERISA or "disqualified persons" under the Internal Revenue Code with respect to such Benefit Plan.
 A violation of these "prohibited transaction" rules may result in an excise tax or other penalties and liabilities under ERISA and the Internal Revenue Code for such persons or the fiduciaries of the Benefit Plan.
 In addition, Title I of ERISA also requires fiduciaries of a Benefit Plan subject to ERISA to make investments that are prudent, diversified and in accordance with the governing plan documents.
-Employee benefit plans that are governmental plans (as defined in Section 3(32) of ERISA) and some church plans (as defined in Section 3(33) of ERISA) are not subject to requirements under Title I of ERISA or Section 4975 of the Internal Revenue Code; however, such plans may be subject to other laws that are substantially similar to Title I of ERISA or Section 4975 of the Internal Revenue Code ("Similar Law").
+Employee benefit plans that are governmental plans (as defined in Section 3(32) of ERISA) and certain church plans (as defined in Section 3(33) of ERISA) are not subject to ERISA or Section 4975 of the Internal Revenue Code; however, such plans may be subject to other laws that are substantially similar to Title I of ERISA or Section 4975 of the Internal Revenue Code ("Similar Law").

-Certain transactions involving the Issuing Entity might be deemed to constitute prohibited transactions under ERISA and Section 4975 of the Internal Revenue Code with respect to a Benefit Plan that purchased Notes if assets of the Issuing Entity were deemed to be assets of the Benefit Plan.
+Certain transactions involving the Issuing Entity might be deemed to constitute prohibited transactions under ERISA and Section 4975 of the Internal Revenue Code with respect to a Benefit Plan that purchased Offered Notes if assets of the Issuing Entity were deemed to be assets of the Benefit Plan.
 Under the United States Department of Labor regulation codified at C.F.R.
 Section 2510.3-101, as modified by Section 3(42) of ERISA (the "Regulation"), the assets of the Issuing Entity would be treated as plan assets of a Benefit Plan for the purposes of ERISA and Section 4975 of the Internal Revenue Code only if the Benefit Plan acquired an "equity interest" in the Issuing Entity and none of the exceptions contained in the Regulation was applicable.
 An equity interest is defined under the Regulation as an interest other than an instrument which is treated as indebtedness under applicable local law and which has no substantial equity features.
-Although there is little guidance on the subject, it is anticipated that, at the time of their issuance, the Notes should be treated as indebtedness of the Issuing Entity without substantial equity features for purposes of the Regulation.
-This determination is based in part upon the traditional debt features of the Notes, including the reasonable expectation of purchasers of the Notes that the Notes will be repaid when due, traditional default remedies, as well as the absence of conversion rights, warrants and other typical equity features.
+Although there is little guidance on the subject, it is anticipated that, at the time of their issuance, the Offered Notes should be treated as indebtedness of the Issuing Entity without substantial equity features for purposes of the Regulation.
+This determination is based in part upon the traditional debt features of the Offered Notes, including the reasonable expectation of purchasers of the Offered Notes that the Offered Notes will be repaid when due, traditional default remedies, as well as the absence of conversion rights, warrants and other typical equity features.
+The debt treatment of the Offered Notes for ERISA purposes could change subsequent to their issuance if the Issuing Entity incurs losses.
+This risk of recharacterization is enhanced for Offered Notes that are subordinated to other classes of securities.
+A fiduciary of a Benefit Plan considering an investment in an Offered Note should consider whether, at the time of acquisition, such Offered Note will be characterized as indebtedness for purposes of the Regulation.